-- KeyfactorAgents (Keyfactor Command agent and orchestrator service endpoint) - KeyfactorAnalysis (Keyfactor Command dashboard and reporting) - KeyfactorAPI (Keyfactor API) - KeyfactorProxy (Keyfactor Identity Provider Authentication) - KeyfactorPortal (Keyfactor Command Management Portal)
+- KeyfactorAgents (Keyfactor Command agent and orchestrator service endpoint) - KeyfactorAnalysis (Keyfactor Command dashboard and reporting) - KeyfactorAPI (Keyfactor API) - KeyfactorProxy (Authentication for an identity provider other than Active Directory) - KeyfactorPortal (Keyfactor Command Management Portal)

 On the Application Pools tab of the configuration wizard, click Add, change the default application pool name, if desired, and enter the user name (DOMAIN\username format) and password of the Active Directory service account under which the application pool will run.
 You may use the people picker button (I) to browse for the account.
 Click the verify button (I) to confirm that the username and password entered are valid.
 Assuming the verification completes successfully, click Save.